lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### Foreign private foundations

 Foreign private foundations, which are equivalent to U.S. private foundations under <abbr>IRC</abbr> section 509, are subject to an additional 4% excise tax on gross income from U.S. sources, other than income that is treated as <abbr>UBTI</abbr>.
 This excise tax is to be withheld by the U.S. paying agent.
-Incongruously, this excise tax applies even to _capital gains_ and _portfolio interest income,_ which are not taxed for foreign taxable investors or foreign tax-exempt charitable organizations.
+Incongruously, this excise tax applies even to _capital gains<sup><a href="#fn24" id="fref24">24</a></sup>_ and _portfolio interest income,_ which are not taxed for foreign taxable investors or foreign tax-exempt charitable organizations.

 ### Foreign governments and sovereign wealth funds

-The
+The U.S. follows the generally accepted public international law doctrine of sovereign immunity: one sovereign government does not have the power to tax another sovereign government.
+This has been codified into law by way of provisions in the <abbr>IRC</abbr>, primarily section 892 and the regulations made pursuant to this section.

+By default, even without the provisions of <abbr>IRC</abbr> section 892, foreign sovereigns would be treated as foreign corporations and be entitled to exemption from taxes on U.S. sourced capital gains.
+They would also be subject to the 30% withholding tax on <abbr>FDAP</abbr> income.

+<abbr>IRC</abbr> section 892 takes this one step further, exempting foreign governments and their controlled entities (i.e. wholly-owned sovereign wealth funds) from U.S. federal income taxes on investment income<sup><a href="#fn25" id="fref25">25</a></sup>.
+This essentially eliminates the 30% withholding tax on <abbr>FDAP</abbr> income for foreign governments and their controlled entities.

+That being said, to maintain their exemption from U.S. federal income taxes, foreign governments and their controlled entities must not engage in commercial activities anywhere in the world,<sup><a href="#fn26" id="fref26">26</a></sup> i.e. it must have no commercial activity income (<abbr title="Commercial Activity Income">CAI</abbr>) whatsoever.

 ## Tax structuring solutions

 Now that we have an understanding of the different concerns that investors in a <abbr>PE</abbr>/<abbr>VC</abbr> fund face, it is time to turn to the question of providing solutions to these concerns.
 For reasons of brevity and to consolidate similar solutions, I have divide the solutions into four major categories:

-*
+* Solutions for <abbr>UBTI</abbr>, <abbr>ECI</abbr>, and <abbr>CAI</abbr>
-*
+* Solutions for <abbr>CFC</abbr>s
-*
+* Solutions for <abbr>PFIC</abbr>s
+* Solutions for withholding taxes on <abbr>FDAP</abbr> income

 ### Solutions for <abbr>UBTI</abbr>, <abbr>ECI</abbr>, and <abbr>CAI</abbr>